mlhubca/lab/bank-churn/Readme.md

 2) On the `New model` page
     - Specify a model name, e.g. Bank Churn Model
     - Select a Machine Learning Service.
        *If you don't have a machine learning service, follow the instructions to provision a machine learning service.
-Press the `Reload` button after you provision a new machine learning server*
+Press the `Reload` button after you provision a new machine learning service*
      - Select a Spark Service or use the default service
      - Use the default `Automatic` method
      - Click `Create` button